 Where You Should NOT Leave Road Apples

-Not only must you not leave road apples in a staging area, don’t leave them along a residential road either.
+Not only must you not leave road apples in a staging area, or where a business allows you to tie-up while dining or sipping, don’t leave them along a residential road either.
 If your horse leaves deposits along the side of a residential road, note the location and plan to return to scoop up the road apples as you drive your horse(s) home.
 Again, some multi-use trail areas and state parks may have rules regarding manure deposits.
 Please check before riding out.
+Businesses allowing horses to tie-up on their property while the riders dine or sip usually have a rake and a bucket nearby.
+Please demonstrate good horse manners and leave the area clean.

 Be Neighborly and Leave no Trace – Pick up Your Horse’s Road Apples

-Let’s all be good neighbors when we ride in residential neighborhoods and in public places.
+Let’s all be good neighbors when we ride in residential neighborhoods, to business who allow you to tie-up while you dine and sip, and in public places.
 Get in the habit of picking up your horse’s road apples.
 Your actions will help preserve everyone’s access to riding trails in residential neighborhoods.